-These are the best MagSafe cases for your iPhone 12 Pro Max
+Keep your iPhone 12 Pro Max safe and use MagSafe with these cases

-Best MagSafe-compatible iPhone 12 Pro Max Cases iMore 2021
+Best MagSafe-compatible iPhone 12 Pro Max cases iMore 2022

-One of the brand new features of the iPhone 12 lineup, including the iPhone 12 Pro Max, is MagSafe.
-It's the new way to charge up the best iPhone, and offers even more accessory options, from magnetic wallets and stands.
-While MagSafe chargers can work like regular wireless charging pads if you're using one of the best iPhone 12 Pro Max cases (just make sure it's thin enough), you'll want the best MagSafe iPhone 12 Pro Max cases for the best compatibility.
-Here are our favorites.
+With the iPhone 12 series, including the iPhone 12 Pro Max, one of the standout features is MagSafe.
+With the MagSafe ecosystem, you have a ring of magnets on the back of the iPhone, thus opening up an entirely new world of possibilities for iPhone accessories, as they can easily attach by the power of magnetic force.
+There are plenty of cool MagSafe accessories out there, from chargers, battery packs, wallets, stands, and so much more.
+But if you want the best experience for MagSafe, you're going to need a MagSafe-compatible iPhone 12 Pro Max case.
+Here are our current favorites.

-- Official silicone: Apple iPhone 12 Pro Max Silicone Case with MagSafe
+- Official silicone: Apple Silicone Case with MagSafe

+- Get artsy: OtterBox Figura Series Case with MagSafe for iPhone 12 Pro Max (Assorted)

-- Premium leather: Apple iPhone 12 Pro Max Leather Case with MagSafe
+- Premium leather: The Apple iPhone 12 Pro Max Leather Case with MagSafe

-- Crystal clear: Apple iPhone 12 Pro Max Clear Case with MagSafe
+- Crystal clear: Spigen Ultra Hybrid Mag Compatible with MagSafe

-- As snug as a glove: Apple iPhone 12 Pro Max Leather Sleeve with MagSafe

-- Get artsy: OtterBox Figura Series Case with MagSafe for iPhone 12 Pro Max

-- Splash of slim color: OtterBox Aneu Series Case with MagSafe for iPhone 12 Pro Max
+- Splash of slim color: OtterBox Aneu Series Case with MagSafe for iPhone 12 Pro Max (Assorted)

 - Tough protection: OtterBox Symmetry Series+ Case with MagSafe for iPhone 12 Pro Max

-Official silicone: Apple iPhone 12 Pro Max Silicone Case with MagSafeStaff Favorite
+Official silicone: Apple Silicone Case with MagSafeStaff Favorite

 Apple's Silicone Case with MagSafe is a simple case with a soft-touch finish that adds nice grip to your large iPhone.
 The interior has a plush microfiber lining to keep your device scuff-free, and the magnetic ring allows any MagSafe accessories to snap right on.

+This luxurious MagSafe case from Nomad is made with genuine Horween leather, straight from the source.
+Over time, it will develop a rich patina, so the more you use it, the better it gets.
+It also does a great job keeping your iPhone safe and protected, and it's quite durable.

+Get artsy: OtterBox Figura Series Case with MagSafe for iPhone 12 Pro Max (Assorted)

-Premium leather: Apple iPhone 12 Pro Max Leather Case with MagSafe
+Premium leather: The Apple iPhone 12 Pro Max Leather Case with MagSafe

 This case is like the silicone offering but made with premium leather instead.
 The leather develops a fantastic patina over time.
 The interior has a magnetic ring for MagSafe compatibility, and it has an overall slim profile.

+Sonix offers a few fashionable designs for its MagSafe compatible cases for the iPhone 12 Pro Max.
+Designs include Brown Tort, Floral Fantasy, Purple Rain, and even a new Mardi Gras design.
+These cases are protective and are sure to stand out in a crowd.

-Crystal clear: Apple iPhone 12 Pro Max Clear Case with MagSafe
+Crystal clear: Spigen Ultra Hybrid Mag Compatible with MagSafe

-This rigid plastic case is crystal clear, so you can show off your iPhone 12 Pro Max color in all its glory.
-The magnetic ring is white and will show on the exterior, but it makes charging super easy, barely an inconvenience.
+This plastic case is crystal clear, so you can show off your iPhone 12 Pro Max color in all its glory.
+The magnetic ring can be matched to the color of your device, and it makes charging super easy, barely an inconvenience.

-As snug as a glove: Apple iPhone 12 Pro Max Leather Sleeve with MagSafe

-The Leather Sleeve lets you keep your naked iPhone 12 Pro Max safe when not in use.
-A window on the front lets you see the time.
-Since it's MagSafe compatible, you can still use your MagSafe charger to top off the battery.

-Get artsy: OtterBox Figura Series Case with MagSafe for iPhone 12 Pro Max

-Splash of slim color: OtterBox Aneu Series Case with MagSafe for iPhone 12 Pro Max
+Splash of slim color: OtterBox Aneu Series Case with MagSafe for iPhone 12 Pro Max (Assorted)

 The Aneu Series is a relatively slim profile but still gives you ample protection against everyday drops and scuffs.
 It comes in bright and fun colors, and the magnetic ring inside lets you use your MagSafe charger and other accessories without issue.